 - immigration implications for students on F-1 or J-1 visas

-- employment implications if the student is also employed due to his/her student status (e.g., GSI, GSRA)
+- employment implications if the student is also employed due to their student status (e.g., GSI, GSRA)

-- remind the student to contact University Housing if he/she lives in campus housing
+- remind the student to contact University Housing if they live in campus housing

-State in the letter whether medical certification of fitness for return to enrollment is required; inform the student of the need to provide a release to allow his/her treatment provider to communicate with the appropriate school/University official.
+State in the letter whether medical certification of fitness for return to enrollment is required; inform the student of the need to provide a release to allow their treatment provider to communicate with the appropriate school/University official

 Re-enrollment conditions should directly relate to assisting the student with effectively addressing the conduct, behavior, or performance issues that led to the leave of absence.